lothdamaguichabi/lothdamaguichabi.github.io/_pages/about.md

 ---
 I am a second year Ph.D student under Philippe SOUPLET at Laboratoire d'Analyse Géométrie et Applications (LAGA), in Université Sorbonne Paris Nord (Ex Paris XIII).

+The goal of my PhD thesis is to study blow-up behavior and Liouville-type properties for some nonlinear paraboloic equations: heat and Hamilton-Jacobi equations.